dyozie/greenplum-for-kubernetes/doc/markdown/madlib.md

 madpack.py: INFO : MADlib 1.17.0 installed successfully in madlib schema.
 ```

 This installs MADlib functions into the default schema named `madlib`.
-Execute `madpack -h` or see the [Greenplum MADlib Extension for Analytics](http://gpdb.docs.pivotal.io/5120/ref_guide/extensions/madlib.html) documentation for <%=vars.product_name %> Database for more information about using `madpack`.
+Execute `madpack -h` or see the [Greenplum MADlib Extension for Analytics](http://gpdb.docs.pivotal.io/5120/ref_guide/extensions/madlib.html) documentation for {{#include ./product_name.md}} Database for more information about using `madpack`.

 ## <a id="moreinfo"></a>Getting More Information